aaronbloomfield/ccc/hws/metamask/index.md

 - [dApp Auction](../auction/index.html) ([md](../auction/index.md))

 We are going to use your Auctioneer contract, from the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
 You will also need your NFTmanager contract, from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment, as well.
-If you did not get yours working, then contact the course staff, and we can deploy them for you to use.
+If you did not get either of those two contracts (Auctioneer or NFTManager) working, then contact the course staff, and we can deploy them for you to use.
 Otherwise you can either re-deploy your Auctioneer contract to the blockchain, or use the one you deployed for the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
 Save the contract address, as it will be needed when you submit your assignment.

 In addition to your source code, you will submit an edited version of [metamask.py](metamask.py.html) ([src](metamask.py)).